-- 27-26.50-A. A seven-member design review advisory committee is established, as authorized in Chapter 2 of the municipal code.
-If the regulations of this zoning ordinance conflict with those in Chapter 2, the regulations of this zoning ordinance govern. - 27-26.50-B. Committee members are appointed for $\frac{23}{3}$ -year terms. - 27-26.50-C. The design review advisory committee is authorized to make recommendations to the community development director, as expressly stated by individual provisions of this zoning ordinance.
+- 27-26.50-A. A seven-member design review advisory committee is established, as authorized in Chapter 2 of the municipal code. - 27-26.50-B. Committee members are appointed for 2-year terms. - 27-26.50-C. The design review advisory committee is authorized to make recommendations to the community development director, as expressly stated by individual provisions of this zoning ordinance.